djaiswal/Penman_Monteith/README.md

     ```
 2. Download NetCDF files and set up directories as described in each section.

-## III.
+## II.
 Calculate Daily Net radiation

 `calculate_radiation.py`
 This script calculates daily radiation input NetCDF files.
 The calculated values are saved in new NetCDF files.